mhanratty/marketplaceux-usercollections/spec.md

 * As a user I want to be able to customize the background of my collection graphic [githhub issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/12)  | [spec](#changecollectionbackground)
 * As a user with 0 collections I want to see a message about what the heck collections are! [githhub issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/3) | [spec](#collectionsscreen)
 * As a user I want to be able to see stats on my collections (number of shares, upvotes and views) | [spec](#collectionsscreen)
-* As a user I want to be able to edit my avatar and display name that appears on the collection
+* As a user I want to be able to edit my avatar and display name that appears on the collection [githhub issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/18) | [spec](#editprofile)
 * As a user I want a default avatar if I do not have a profile pic yet

 ### Desktop